 Tucson Festival of Books

-Literacy-lovers of all ages celebrate reading, discovery and creativity at the University of Arizona, March 14-15, 2020!
+Literacy-lovers of all ages celebrate reading, discovery and creativity at the University of Arizona in March.

-Much of the festival activity -- book panels and special events where literacy-lovers can come together, meet their favorite authors and discover new bookish companies and resources -- takes place on the pedestrian-friendly, open-air University of Arizona Mall close to plenty of garage parking.
-General admission is free, but many of the popular author events require advance tickets (free and available on the festival website).
+Much of the activity – book panels and special events where literacy-lovers can come together, meet their favorite authors, and discover new publishing companies and resources – usually takes place on the pedestrian-friendly, open-air University of Arizona Mall.
+However, this year, it will be held virtually.
+Festival admission is free, but many of the popular author events require advance tickets.
+See TucsonFestivalofBooks.org for more information.

-You can enhance your festival visit by exploring the university's museums and galleries, adjacent historic neighborhoods and nearby Main Gate Square shopping-and-dining corridor.
-Big yellow Tugo bikes can be rented for 30-minute trips, while the four-mile Sun Link Streetcar connects campus with the surrounding Historic Fourth Avenue, Congress Street and Sentinel districts.
-And the University of Arizona Visitor Center team stands ready with information.
+You can enhance your festival visit by exploring the university's museums and galleries, adjacent historic neighborhoods, and nearby Main Gate Square shopping-and-dining corridor.
+For fun and convenience, yellow Tugo bikes can be rented for 30-minute trips while the four-mile Sun Link Streetcar connects campus with the surrounding Historic Fourth Avenue, Congress Street, and Sentinel districts.

 2019 - Luís Alberto Urrea